 9.2.1 Type of report

-Depending on the type of information that has to be reported, the appropriate field(s) of the tool must be used.
-A layout of an evaluation sheet (Ground Handling Evaluation Sheet and the Pilot in Command Report) is given in the annexes to this chapter.
+Depending on the type of information that has to be reported, the appropriate field(s) of the MET tool must be used.
+A layout of the documents is given in the annexes to this chapter.